Carpet Stretching

 The expertise of the technician performing the carpet stretching is crucial.
 Experienced professionals know how to maximise the stretch without causing damage to the carpet.

-How Carpet is Stretched
+How Carpet Is Stretched

 Carpet stretching is a job best left to professionals.
 However, understanding the process can help you make informed decisions and communicate effectively with the experts.
 Here’s an overview of the typical steps involved: